Skip to content

 The currently accepted basic format for individual trampoline competitions usually consists of two or three routines, one of which may involve a compulsory set of skills.
 The skills consist of various combinations of somersaults, shaped bounces, body landings and twists performed in various body positions such as the tuck, pike or straight position.

-The routines are performed on a standard 14 foot by 7 foot regulation sized trampoline with a central marker.
-Each routine consists of the athlete performing ten different skills starting and finishing on the feet.
-The routine is marked out of 10 by five judges with deductions for aspects such as incomplete moves, moving too far from the centre mark, or poor form.
-Usually the highest and lowest scores are discarded.
-Additional points can be added depending on the difficulty of the skills being performed.
+Execution: The routine is marked out of 10 by six judges with deductions for aspects such as incomplete moves, or poor form and body position.
+Usually the highest and lowest scores are discarded with just the middle two scores counted.
+Difficulty: Additional points can be added depending on the difficulty of the skills being performed.
 The degree of difficulty (tariff) is calculated by adding a factor for each half turn (or twist) or quarter somersault.
 Difficulty is important in a routine, and decisions must be made by a coach and performer as to whether it is better to focus on increasing the difficulty of routines, given that this usually results in a reduced form score, or to focus on improving form scores by displaying better form in an easier routine.
-In recent years, at National / International events an additional score is also added for ‘time of flight’, which is the length of time the gymnast spends in the air during a routine.
+Horizontal Displacement: A score out of 10 based on how far from the centre mark the gymnast lands each element.
+Time of Flight: Introduced in recent years, this is the length of time the gymnast spends in the air during a routine.

 2013 Worlds – GB’s Kat Driscoll and Amanda Parker’s Gold synchro routine